faahims-hims-victims/himsprogram-info/README.md

 ## Why This Matters

+The HIMS program has long claimed an 85% long-term abstinence rate and a 9-to-1 return on investment — figures that have been cited in congressional testimony and used to justify the program's expansion into mental health oversight. **These claims have never been independently verified.**

+When Congress mandated an independent review under the FAA Reauthorization Act of 2018, the **National Academies of Sciences, Engineering, and Medicine** found **"no solid evidence to support HIMS's claims of success"** — because the FAA and ALPA declined to provide the requested outcome data.
+The program's self-reported success rates remain unsubstantiated, yet they continue to be used to shape policy affecting tens of thousands of aviation professionals.

+> *"[HIMS] doesn't look that great, and it certainly doesn't look like something you want everybody to emulate."*
+> — **Dr. Richard Frank**, Director of the Brookings Institution Center on Health Policy and lead of the National Academies study ([New York Times Magazine](https://www.nytimes.com/2025/03/18/magazine/airline-pilots-mental-health-faa.html))

+This lack of transparency has real consequences.
+Without reliable data on outcomes, costs, or alternatives, pilots and controllers cannot make informed decisions about their own health care.
+Aviation professionals facing substance use or mental health challenges deserve access to clear, honest information — not a system built on unverified claims and institutional pressure.

 > *"I followed every rule.
 I never relapsed.
 But they treated me like I had no voice.
 Reform is not optional — it's overdue."*
 > — Anonymous Pilot

-The 2023 congressionally mandated study by the **National Academies of Sciences, Engineering, and Medicine** found **"no solid evidence to support HIMS's claims of success"** after the FAA and ALPA declined to provide requested outcome data for independent verification.
-Despite this finding, the program continues to expand.

-> *"[HIMS] doesn't look that great, and it certainly doesn't look like something you want everybody to emulate."*
-> — **Dr. Richard Frank**, Director of the Brookings Institution Center on Health Policy and lead of the National Academies study ([New York Times Magazine](https://www.nytimes.com/2025/03/18/magazine/airline-pilots-mental-health-faa.html))

 The FAA's own **Mental Health Aviation Rulemaking Committee** acknowledged in its April 2024 report that fear of certificate or clearance loss is the most significant barrier preventing aviation professionals from seeking mental health treatment — a finding that applies equally to pilots and air traffic controllers.
+When the system itself discourages people from seeking help, the safety argument collapses.

 Key findings from independent reviews:

+- **Unsubstantiated effectiveness claims** — HIMS's self-reported 85% success rate and 9:1 ROI have never been validated by any independent body.
+The National Academies concluded there is "no solid evidence" to support them (NAS, 2023)
 - **HIMS reaches only ~1.5%** of pilots, while research suggests **13–15%** may have a substance use disorder — a gap the National Academies attributed in part to career-consequence fears (NAS, 2023)
 - **60% of pilots** have delayed or foregone medical care due to concerns about their aeromedical status (Hoffman et al., *Journal of Occupational & Environmental Medicine*, 2019)
-- Pilots routinely conceal mental health conditions because disclosing therapy or medication could mean losing their license — a pattern documented by **Reuters** (Dec.
+- **Pilots routinely conceal** mental health conditions because disclosing therapy or medication could mean losing their license — a pattern documented by **Reuters** (Dec.
 2025) and the **DOT Office of Inspector General** (July 2023)
-- First-year HIMS participation costs range from **$8,000 to $15,000** out-of-pocket, not including lost income during grounding (Wikipedia / multiple sources)
+- **First-year costs of $8,000 to $15,000** out-of-pocket, not including lost income during grounding, create financial barriers that further discourage voluntary participation (Wikipedia / multiple sources)
 - In *Petitt v.
-Delta Air Lines*, an Administrative Law Judge ruled it improper for an airline to weaponize the HIMS process to obtain blind compliance through fear of career destruction
+Delta Air Lines*, an Administrative Law Judge ruled it **improper for an airline to weaponize** the HIMS process to obtain blind compliance through fear of career destruction

 > *"If you threaten a pilot with taking away his wings, it's like threatening a doctor with taking away his stethoscope.
 That's a lot of leverage."*
-> — **Dr. Lynn Hankes**, addiction treatment specialist, explaining why HIMS success rates cannot be replicated in the general population
+> — **Dr. Lynn Hankes**, addiction treatment specialist, explaining why HIMS's unverified success rates cannot be replicated in the general population — because they depend on coercion, not clinical excellence

+**Our goal is not to discourage treatment — it is the opposite.** We believe that when aviation professionals have access to transparent, evidence-based information about their options, they are more likely to seek help early, engage meaningfully in their care, and make decisions that protect both their health and public safety.
+Informed consent requires honest information, and that is what this site exists to provide.

 ## P4HR Network